mahmoudzohdi/js-calendarsPicker/README.md

 });
 ```

-### initDate
+### defaultDate

-You can use this option to init your calendar with pre-defined date
+You can use this option to init your calendar with default date

 type: `Date Object`
 default: `null`